 Is alcohol expensive in Iceland?

 Yes!
 You can expect to pay around $8 – $10 for a beer in a bar in Iceland.
-Happy hours do exist, but you’re better off buying duty-free in the airport before you arrive in Iceland if you want a drink alcohol!
+Happy hours do exist, but you’re better off buying duty-free in the airport before you arrive in Iceland if you want to drink alcohol!